VOLTTRON/volttron/docs/source/core_services/drivers/Driver-Configuration.rst

     - **device_id** - BACnet ID of the device.
 Used to establish a route to the device at startup.
     - **min_priority** - (Optional) Minimum priority value allowed for this device whether specifying the prioity manually or via the registry config.
 Violating this parameter either in the configuration or when writing to the point will result in an error.
 Defaults to 8.
     - **max_per_request** - (Optional) Configure driver to manually segment read requests.
 The driver will only grab up to the number of objects specified in this setting at most per request.
 This setting is primarily for scraping many points off of low resource devices that do not support segmentation.
 Defaults to 10000.
     - **proxy_address** - (Optional) VIP address of the BACnet proxy.
 Defaults to "platform.bacnet_proxy".
-See BACnet Proxy Agent for details.
+See :ref:`bacnet-proxy-multiple-networks` for details.
 Unless your BACnet network has special needs you should not change this value.
     - **ping_retry_interval** - (Optional) The driver will ping the device to establish a route at startup.
 If the BACnet proxy is not available the driver will retry the ping at this interval until it succeeds.
 Defaults to 5.

 Here is an example device configuration file: